vb690/bazaar/shops/pascal_estimator/README.md

 ## Shortcomings

 1. The modelling approach is over-simplicistic.
-2. Polynomial regressions can behave in an un-predictable manner (expecially at high degree).
+2. Polynomial regressions can behave in an [un-predictable manners](https://en.wikipedia.org/wiki/Polynomial_regression#Alternative_approaches) (expecially at high degrees) .
 3. There is no control on the type of priors used by the model (defaults provided by scikit-learn).

 ## Credits